mikemerin/mikemerin.github.com/_posts/2017-08-25-Python-through-Ruby.md

 In Python, any argument after the collection you want to sort will be a modifier.
 Let's put that information to use by introducing different ways to modify your sort.

-Ruby has a `sort_by` method, and though it's slower than the native sort it's incredibly useful because you can also sort by other parameters and use it to sort hashes as well:
+The most direct comparison in Ruby is its `sort_by` method, and though it's slower than the native sort it's incredibly useful because you can also sort by other parameters and use it to sort hashes as well.
+Here are some examples going through each of the 5 collections:

 ```ruby